ucsb-cs156-f24/jpa03-Nopesy/docs/oauth.md

 ## Step 1: Set up `.env` values for `localhost`

-In the frontend directory, use this command to copy `.env.SAMPLE` to `.env`.
+In the top level directory, use this command to copy `.env.SAMPLE` to `.env`.
 Recall that you may need to use `ls -a` to get the files to show up, since they are hidden files on Unix-like systems.

 ```